 Example 2: Clothing Manufacturer

-Consider Davao Designer Threads, a Malaysian-based garment manufacturer producing custom, high-end apparel.
-Their manufacturing process involves precise craftsmanship by skilled artisans across several stages.
+Consider Kuala Lumpur Garment Works, a Malaysia-based garment manufacturer producing custom, high-end apparel.
+Its manufacturing process involves precise craftsmanship by skilled artisans across several stages.

 They recorded RM1,600,000 of unfinished garments as WIP at the start of the period.
 During the same period, they spent RM4,750,000 on raw materials, RM4,000,000 on labour, and RM2,500,000 on manufacturing overheads.
 They completed RM12,000,000 worth of finished garments.